NDCLab/tfpca-tutorial/Step-by-step Walk Through.md

              };
 ```

-It is worth noting that the quoted “ww” here represents the whole window and is not an actual component.
-Ptb toolbox does this as a hack to get the plotting right, because it is set up to scale all plots to the largest "component" and so you have to create a fake component called “ww” to be the whole window.

-2)	Line 58 sets the sampling rate to 128.
-Edit this parameter in Line 58 to set up an intended sampling rate to work with your own data.
+2)	Line 58 sets the sampling rate to 128 (see below); the user can edit this parameter to change the intended sampling rate, as long as it is equal to, or less than, the sampling rate of the data being operated on.

 ```
 win_startup(DatasetDef, 128, comps_name, comps_defs, 1, Comparison, 1, ExportAscii, Verbose);
 ```

-3)	Other parts can largely leave them as they are.
-Pay special attention to your path before running this script.
-As described before, ptb needs a particular directory structure and all run script MUST be run at `tfpca-tutorial/analysis_template` directory (where output folders are).
-Therefore, go to the parent directory (`tfpca-tutorial/analysis_template`) and run this script by either typing the name of the script (Flanker_resp_ISFA_base_averages) in the command window and pressing enter or clicking “run” at the Matlab editor.
+3)	Other parts of the script can largely be left at their default settings.
+However, pay special attention to the user’s path before running this script.
+As previously mentioned, the PTB expects a particular directory structure, including a specific working directory, when running, and all run scripts must be executed when the working directory is set to the location of the output folders of interest (e.g., `tfpca-tutorial/analysis_template`).
+From here, the script can be run by either typing the name of the script (‘Flanker_resp_ISFA_base_averages’) in the command window and pressing enter or clicking “run” in the MATLAB editor.

 ### Output for Step 2

-Running base averages will yield several outputs, both printed to screen and saved to disk.
-After understanding structures of the output data, feel free to pull data out to analyze outside of the toolbox.
+Running `Flanker_resp_ISFA_base_averages.m` will yield several outputs, both printed to screen and saved to disk.

 #### Plots printed at screen
-1)	From top to bottom, Figure 1 shows grand averages and components being set in `Flanker_resp_ISFA_base_averages.m`.
+1)	The grand averages and components that were defined in Line 23 of `Run_Flanker_resp_ISFA_base_averages.m`.

 <p align="center">
   <img src="/.github/_assets/erp_1.bmp"/>
 </p>

-2)	From top to bottom, Figure 2 shows mean and peak topographic maps of grand averages and components being set in `Flanker_resp_ISFA_base_averages.m`.
+2)	The mean and peak topographical maps of the grand averages and components.

 <p align="center">
   <img src="/.github/_assets/erp_2.bmp"/>